 From Gold Beach, drive your RV rental in Oregon back up to Bullards Beach State Park and head 170 miles east to the spectacular deep-blue Crater Lake National Park, the deepest lake in the United States found on the crest of the Cascade Mountains.

-You can take the coastal-Cascades route or its reverse since you will always end up in Portland, making it easy for you to pick up and drop off your RV rentals in Oregon without the additional run-around.
+You can take the coastal Cascades route or its reverse since you will always end up in Portland; making it easy for you to pick up and drop off your RV rentals in Oregon without the additional run-around.
 National RV operator Cruise America have offices here.
-Bookings can be done online to find the best deal with Cruise America on Oregon RV rental, campervan hire and motorhome rentals in Oregon.
+Bookings can be done online to find the best deal with Cruise America on Oregon RV rental, campervan hire and motorhome rentals in the USA.